-How to Improve Your Customer Support Service (and not your Ticket Support)
+How to Improve Your Customer Support (Not Ticketing Efforts)

 If you had to rate your customer’s happiness level out of 10 after they leave the conversation they had with you, what number would it be?
 You would probably say most of your customers are at a 10, but would they agree?
 What if you had the wrong idea about helping them in the first place?